 Southampton is a Unitary Council.
-This means that the Council is responsible for all local services and functions within its area.
+This means that the council is responsible for all local services and functions within its area.
 Such services include social services, education, planning and highways matters amongst others.
-Southampton has 47 Councillors and operates under a Leader and Cabinet model of executive arrangements.
+Southampton has 48 Councillors and operates under a Leader and Cabinet model of executive arrangements.

-Southampton has 47 Councillors and operates under a Leader and Cabinet model of executive arrangements.
+Southampton has 48 Councillors and operates under a Leader and Cabinet model of executive arrangements.
+Please see below the Southampton City Council Ward Map 2014.

 The current political composition in Southampton is: